openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 #### Polyline Pen: Tracking the Mouse ####

 Let's use polylines to draw brush strokes.
 Create a new project, "PolylineBrush."
-When the left mouse button is held down, we will create an `ofPolyline` and continually extend it to the mouse position.
+When the left mouse button is held down, we will create an `ofPolyline` and continually extend it to the current mouse position.
 We will use a `bool` to tell us if the left mouse button is being held down.
 If it is being held down, we'll add the mouse position to the polyline, but instead of adding *every* mouse position, we'll add the mouse positions where the mouse has moved a distance away from the last point in our polyline.

 Let's move on to the code.
 Create four variables in the header: